antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 }
 ```

-This is an error because passing in an int (which is allowed under this unconstrained generic) will actually lock correctly.
+This is an error because passing in an int (which is allowed under this unconstrained generic) will not actually lock correctly.
 We'll see this error:

 ```
 Error CS0185 'TKey' is not a reference type as required by the lock statement